Guest-Spot/api/README.md

 # Frontend URL (for Stripe Connect onboarding redirects)
 FRONTEND_URL=https://yourapp.com                 # Base URL of your frontend application

+# Deposit Amount
+# Each artist configures their deposit in the users table (depositAmount field in cents)

 # Required for Stripe Connect
 # Artists need to create their Stripe Connect accounts via GraphQL API